Documentation Index

 context_articles | Headlines of articles used as background context (when search_for_context is true). |

-This endpoint uses AI to generate scenarios, so responses take 10–30 seconds.
+This endpoint uses AI to generate scenarios on first encounter (~10–15 seconds).
+Cached scenarios return in under 1 second.
 For instant results on pre-computed news scenarios, use the Search Scenarios endpoint below instead.

 Step 4: Search News Scenarios with Portfolio Exposure